Find Affordable College Courses

 Glassboro, NJ

-Rowan University came in at #10 in this year’s edition of the Best Health Sciences & Services Schools in New Jersey ranking.
-Located in the large suburb of Glassboro, Rowan is a public college with a large student population.
+Rowan University did quite well in this year’s ranking of the best schools for health sciences and services students.
+It came in at #10 on the list.
+Located in the suburb of Glassboro, Rowan is a public school with a large student population.

 On average, health science graduates from Rowan take out $27,000 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $449.